cessen/tenthash/README.md

 [^4]: This is a little unfair to xxHash3.  xxHash3 has an additional loop outside the block accumulation loop that further diffuses the hash state every N blocks, such that it does *eventually* diffuse the hash state to 128 bits.
 Nevertheless, that further diffusion only runs every N blocks, not every block, and the per-block mixing can never diffuse to 128 bits on its own.
 So this is still a potential issue.

-[^5]: MeowHash is still a work in progress, and thus insofar as it isn't yet recommending itself for real use, lacking a design rationle document doesn't yet count against it.
+[^5]: MeowHash is still a work in progress, and thus insofar as it isn't yet recommending itself for real use, lacking a design rationale document doesn't yet count against it.

-[^6]: CityHash128 and FarmHash128 are listed together because they use exactly the same construction for at least the part of the hash relevant to the diffusion metric, and also have the same data throughput.
-(I *think* they're even just identical hashes, but I haven't bothered to properly confirm that.)

-[^7]: This is the speed of Blake3 in SMHasher, which by default only builds it with SSE2.
+[^6]: This is the speed of Blake3 in SMHasher3, which by default only builds it with SSE4.
 The official implementation of Blake3 can reach up to 7 GB/sec, depending on build flags.
 Those higher speeds are achieved via wider SIMD instructions and hand-written assembly.

 ## License